RaptorVampire/tranq/README.md

 Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.
+Please open an issue or submit a pull request.

 1. Fork the repository.
 2. Create a feature branch.
 3. Install development dependencies: pip install -e '.[dev]'
 4. Run tests: pytest
 5. Submit a PR.

+For details, see CONTRIBUTING.md.

 ---